Open0xScope/TradeService/README.md

 # TradeService

-TradeService follows the Restfull api specification and provides the ability to create orders, query orders, and push events.
+TradeService follows the Restful api specification and provides trade services for miners and validators, which include:

+1. Receive the trades from all the miners.
+2. Process validator queries to check trades & prices.

+You can view the TradeService as a buffer between miners and validators.

+Right now the service is run by OpenScope team, we plan to require all the validator to run their own trade service very soon.

+## Run the service

+You can try to run the trade service follow the below steps now.

 ## Prerequisite